sysgears/grain/docs/latest.markdown

 `non_script_files` - a list of regular expressions that match locations of files which content (see [file source](http://localhost:4000/grain/docs/latest/#page-file-source)) must be left unprocessed.
-The file headers still will be parsed, which is useful when you need to pass some configuration options, but do not want Grain to process the content and run embedded Groovy code.
+The file headers still will be parsed, which is useful when you need to pass some configuration options, but do not want Grain to run embedded Groovy code.
 Default:

 ``` groovy
 non_script_files = [/(?i).*\.(js|css)$/]